-An appeal to the Board of Governors must be made in writing by the employee, and must be filed with the university president within ten (10) work days following the issuance of the findings by the university president; otherwise the findings become final.
-Upon receipt of the written appeal, the university president will notify the president of the Board of Governors.
-The president of the board will schedule the grievance appeal for hearing at the next regular board meeting, or as otherwise determined appropriate by the president of the board.
-The board may refuse the appeal, thereby affirming the findings of the university president; or it may hear the appeal.
+No disciplinary action may be appealed to the Board of Governors except for dismissal (i.e., termination of employment).
+In such cases an appeal to the Board of Governors must be made in writing by the employee, and must be filed with the university president within ten (10) workdays following the issuance of the findings by the university president; otherwise the findings and resulting dismissal become final.
+Upon receipt of the written appeal, the university president will notify the chair of the Board of Governors.
+In its sole discretion, the Board may either hear the appeal, or refuse to hear the appeal (thereby affirming the findings of the university president and the employee's dismissal).
+In the event that the Board decides to hear the appeal, the chair of the Board will schedule the grievance appeal for hearing at the next regular Board meeting, or as otherwise determined appropriate by the chair of the Board.
 The appeal may be formal or informal, and the time and place of such appeal will be communicated within a reasonable time to all parties involved.
-The board, or its designated committee, shall have access to all facts and information it may feel are relevant and material to the issue.
+The Board, or its designated committee, shall have access to all facts and information it may feel are relevant and material to the issue.
 Parties involved in the appeal may be represented by counsel.
 The presiding officer selected by the Board of Governors will rule on all questions of evidence and procedure.
-Upon conclusion of such appeal, the board or its designated committee will render a finding in writing which will be final.
+Upon conclusion of such appeal, the Board or its designated committee will render a finding in writing which will be final.

 10.6 General grievance provisions